archagon/archagon.net/_drafts/2018-03-24-data-laced-with-history.md

 <figcaption><span markdown="1">The small numbers over the letters are [Lamport timestamps][lamport].</span></figcaption>
 </figure>

 Site 1 types "CMD", sends its changes to Site 2 and Site 3, then resumes its editing.
-Sites 2 and 3 then make their own changes and send them back to Site 1 for the final merge.
+Site 2 and 3 then make their own changes and send them back to Site 1 for the final merge.
 The result, "CTRLALTDEL", is the most intuitive merge we could expect: insertions and deletions all persist, runs of characters don't split up, and most recent changes come first.

 First idea: just take the standard set of array operations (`insert A at index 0`, `delete index 3`, etc.), turn each operation into an immutable struct, stick the structs into a new array in their creation order, and read them back to reconstruct the original array as needed.
 (In other words, the CvRDT would simply function as an event log.)
 This won't be convergent by default since these operations don't have an inherent total order, but it's easy to fix this by giving each operation a globally-unique ID in the form of an owner UUID[^uuid] along with a Lamport timestamp.
 With this scheme, no two operations can have the same ID: operations from the same owner will have different timestamps, while operations from different owners will have different UUIDs.
 In other words, the Lamport timestamps will put the operations in causal order, with the UUID used for tiebreaking when concurrent operations happen to have the same timestamp.
 Now, when a new operational array arrives from a remote peer, the merge is as simple as iterating through both arrays and shifting any new operations to their proper spots: an elementary merge sort.